 In 2008, Peggy founded Boreal Books, an imprint of Red Hen Press, to publish literature and fine art from Alaska. www.borealbooks.org

-As part of her service as Alaska State Writer Laureate, Peggy is editing the Alaska Literary Series.
-The first three titles were published in spring 2012.
-Three more titles have been released in 2013.
+Since spring 2012, as part of her service as Alaska State Writer Laureate, Peggy is editing the Alaska Literary Series.

 Shumaker was awarded a National Endowment for the Arts Fellowship in Poetry.
 She has served as poet-in residence at the Stadler Center for Poetry at Bucknell and as the president of the board of directors of AWP.
 Professor emerita from University of Alaska Fairbanks, Shumaker teaches in the low-residency MFA Rainier Writing Workshop and at many writing conferences and festivals.